 The Flora Danica tableware was created based on one of the world's largest plant works and is decorated with images of 700 plants from Danish botany!
 In fact, they chose "scientific" illustrations that were faithful copies of plates from the book of the same name.
 However, compromises had to be made at times because the square plates in the books and the round or oval shapes on the porcelain could not be reconciled.

 The World's Wildest Tableware and the Swirling Rumors

 The first Flora Danica dinnerware set was produced from 1790-1802.
 Even while the set was being made, rumors about it spread throughout Europe.
 According to one of the stories, Flora Danica was intended as a diplomatic gift from the Danish Royal Family to Catherine II of Russia.
 Unfortunately, Catherine died before the set was completed, so the original set has been in the possession of the Danish Royal Family ever since.
 However, this story has never been proven.

-The artist Johann Christoph Bayer, who painted most of the motifs on the first Flora Danica service from Royal Copenhagen.
-He had previously designed several motifs for the book, so the careful and exact work with the flowers was not new for him.
+The artist Johann Christoph Bayer painted the majority of the motifs on the first Flora Danica coffee service and dinner service from Royal Copenhagen.
+Prior to this, he had drawn several motifs for the actual book, so the exact painting of the flowers was not unfamiliar to him.

-On the original Flore Danica dinnerware all plants were shown - including algae, fungi and seaweed.
-These motifs were left out on the wedding dinnerware so it only consisted of flowers.
-When the dinnerware was finished, the production of Flora Danica was continued and it has been in production ever since.
+On the original set, all plants were included - including algae, fungi, and seaweed.
+These motifs were excluded from the wedding set, so it only consisted of flowers.
+When the set was completed, production continued with flowers, and it has been in production ever since.

-Flora Danica is the only service from Royal Copenhagen, which is yet mainly used by the royal houses and wealthy individuals.
-Each part is so unique and difficult to make so the price is naturally high.
-The flowers are still drawn by hand with the original Flora Danica plates as a template.
-It also requires many firings before each piece is finished.
+Flora Danica is still to this day the only set from Royal Copenhagen that mainly caters to royal households and wealthy individuals.
+But why is Flora Danica so expensive?
+Each individual piece is so unique and slow to make that the price is undoubtedly high.
+The flowers are still drawn freehand with the original Flora Danica plates as a template, and it also requires many firings before each piece is finished.